Looking for the right investment loan?

 When you are looking to invest, choosing the right loan to fund your investment is essential to maximise the return you receive.
-As your local South Sydney investment loan expert, we can help you compare hundreds of options, to find the best loan option for your needs.
+Your local Adelaide HillsMortgage Choice broker can help you compare hundreds of options.

 Just as it is important to research the market for the ideal investment property, it makes sense to shop around for a loan that offers competitive rates and fees while still providing the flexibility you need to make the most of your investment.

-This is where the expert advice of your local South Sydney Mortgage Choice broker can be extremely valuable.
-We compare hundreds of loans from a wide choice of lenders and advise you on the finer details of each option, which could save you money in the long term.
+This is where the expert advice of your local Adelaide Hills Mortgage Choice broker can be extremely valuable.
+They can compare hundreds of loans from a wide choice of lenders and advise you on the finer details of each option that could save you money in the long term.

 Like an owner occupier, you can choose to use a basic or more feature-filled standard variable rate loan to fund an investment property.
 However there are certain loan options that can offer particular benefits to landlords.

 Many investors choose to fix their mortgage interest rate.
 With a fixed rate loan, the annual interest charge for each year is known upfront.
 This means landlords can prepay up to 12 months of interest each year - a cost that may be claimed as a tax deduction.

 This can be a way of evening out your tax bill in years when income from other sources (such as wage and salary payments) is higher than normal.
 The success of this strategy hinges on having sufficient cash to prepay interest, and it’s always sensible to speak with your tax advisor to ensure you can claim the full interest charge as an expense in the current tax year.